Rosuvastatin metabolism pathway

 Furthermore, genetic variations in genes such as CYP2C9 and CYP3A4, which code for cytochrome P450 enzymes involved in the metabolism of rosuvastatin, can also impact its metabolism.
 Certain variations in these genes may result in reduced enzyme activity, leading to slower metabolism of rosuvastatin and higher blood concentrations of the drug.
 On the other hand, some variations may lead to increased enzyme activity and faster metabolism of rosuvastatin.

-See also Rosuvastatin toxicology
+See also Rosuvastatin renal excretion

 It is important to consider these genetic variations when prescribing and dosing rosuvastatin.
 By identifying patients with genetic variations that affect rosuvastatin metabolism, healthcare providers can optimize the dosage and adjust treatment strategies accordingly.
 This personalized approach can help ensure that patients receive the most effective and appropriate treatment with rosuvastatin.